experiment-games/experiment-source/README.md

     _This setups up a `settings.scr` file based on an example that is in this repository._

-8. Make sure Steam is running and start the game through the `Client (Experiment)` project.
+8. Make sure Steam is running and start the game through the `Client (Experiment)` project by clicking the 'Local Windows Debugger'-button.

-9. If you want to try out Garry's Mod sandbox:

-    - Make sure that Garry's Mod is installed through Steam
-    - Start Experiment
-    - Mount Garry's Mod through the main menu
-    - Restart Experiment
-    - When starting a new server, select the `sandbox` gamemode

     > [!NOTE]
-> Some of the instructions above may (no longer) be necessary, but they are included since at some point during development they were found to be necessary.
+    > If you're running with the 'Debug' configuration, give Visual Studio a minute to download the necessary symbols.
+This only needs to be done once (or when the symbols are updated).

+### Things to do

+If you want to try out the Garry's Mod sandbox gamemode running in Experiment, follow these steps:

+1. Make sure that Garry's Mod is installed through Steam
+2. Start Experiment
+3. Click 'Content' (box icon top right) to choose which games to mount
+4. Check the checkbox behind 'Garry's Mod'
+5. Restart Experiment
+6. When starting a new server, select the `sandbox` gamemode

 ## 📚 Documentation